Lloyds not off hook yet after $370 million Libor fines

 Lloyds was rescued by a 20.5-billion-pound government bailout during the financial crisis.
 Taxpayers still hold a 25 percent stake in the bank five years later.

-Lloyds' settlement follows British rivals Barclays and Royal Bank of Scotland, which agreed to pay fines of $453 million and $612 million respectively in 2012 and 2013.
+Lloyds' settlement follows British rivals Barclays (BARC.L) and Royal Bank of Scotland (RBS.L), which agreed to pay fines of $453 million and $612 million respectively in 2012 and 2013.

 The FCA said sixteen individuals at Lloyds, seven of them managers, were directly involved in or aware of the various forms of Libor manipulation, including one manager who was also involved in the repo rate misconduct.